jcaillon/valet/tests.d/self-build/results.approved.md

 INFO                              ├── ⌜self mock3⌝.
 INFO     == Summary of the commands ==

-- Number of variables declared: ⌜320⌝.
+- Number of variables declared: ⌜339⌝.
-- Number of functions: ⌜19⌝.
+- Number of functions: ⌜20⌝.
-- Number of commands: ⌜18⌝.
+- Number of commands: ⌜19⌝.
 - Number of user library directories found: ⌜0⌝.
 - Maximum sub command level: ⌜1⌝.

 == List of all the hidden commands ==

 bash bootstrap        Returns a string that can be evaluated to bootstrap your bash session. bash links            Create symbolic links as defined in the links definition directory. self mock1            A command that only for testing valet core functions. self mock2            A command that only for testing valet core functions. self mock3            A command that only for testing valet core functions. self release          Release a new version of valet. self setup            The command run after the installation of Valet to setup the tool. self source           Returns a string that can be evaluated to source Valet functions in bash. self uninstall        A command to uninstall Valet.

 == List of all the commands ==

-help                Show the help of this program or of a specific command. self add-command    Add a new command to the current extension. self add-library    Add a new library to the current extension. self build          Index all the commands and libraries present in the valet extensions directory and installation directory. self config         Open the configuration file of Valet with your default editor. self document       Generate the documentation and code snippets for all the library functions of Valet. self extend         Extends Valet by creating or downloading a new extension in the user directory. self test           Test your valet custom commands. self update         Update valet to the latest release.
+extensions install    Download and install a new extension in the user directory using GIT. help                  Show the help of this program or of a specific command. self add-command      Add a new command to the current extension. self add-library      Add a new library to the current extension. self build            Index all the commands and libraries present in the valet extensions directory and installation directory. self config           Open the configuration file of Valet with your default editor. self document         Generate the documentation and code snippets for all the library functions of Valet. self extend           Extends Valet by creating or downloading a new extension in the user directory. self test             Test your valet custom commands. self update           Update valet to the latest release.

 INFO     The command definition variables have been written to ⌜/tmp/valet.d/d1-2/commands⌝.
 SUCCESS  The valet user commands have been successfully built.